A Cartesian grid-based boundary integral method for moving interface problems

 Developing accurate and efficient numerical methods for moving interface problems poses several challenges.
-The first challenge lies in accurately approximating a complex and evolving interface.
-Although various numerical methods have been developed, such as the front-tracking method \cite{Zhao2004,Schmidt1996,Juric1996}, the level set method \cite{Chen1997,Kim2000,Gibou2003,Boledi2022,Limare2023}, the volume of fluid method \cite{Scardovelli1999,HIRT1981201}, and phase-field methods \cite{Karma1998,Wang2008,Hu2009}, obtaining both simplicity and accuracy in approximations remains challenging.
-The second challenge is related to solving PDEs on complex and time-varying domains.
-Due to the evolving interface, methods like the classical finite element method, which relies on body-fitted meshes, require frequent re-meshing procedures to maintain mesh quality.
-This not only leads to computational inefficiencies but also requires additional implementation efforts.
-Additionally, conventional boundary integral equation methods \cite{STRAIN1989342,Hou1994,Zhu1996,Cristini2002,Cristini2004,Li2007} are efficient for homogeneous PDEs but have limitations such as the need for dense matrix-vector multiplications and evaluations of singular integrals.
+The first is the accurate representation of a complex, evolving interface.
+Although many numerical methods have been developed, including front tracking \cite{Zhao2004,Schmidt1996,Juric1996}, level set methods \cite{Chen1997,Kim2000,Gibou2003,Boledi2022,Limare2023}, volume-of-fluid methods \cite{Scardovelli1999,HIRT1981201}, and phase-field methods \cite{Karma1998,Wang2008,Hu2009}, achieving both simplicity and accuracy remains difficult.
+The second challenge is the solution of PDEs on complex, time-dependent domains.
+Because the interface evolves, methods such as the classical finite element method, which rely on body-fitted meshes, require frequent remeshing to maintain mesh quality.
+This increases both computational cost and implementation complexity.
+Conventional boundary integral equation methods \cite{STRAIN1989342,Hou1994,Zhu1996,Cristini2002,Cristini2004,Li2007} are efficient for homogeneous PDEs, but they typically require the explicit form of Green's functions for quadrature design together with subtle treatments of singularities.
 In recent decades, Cartesian grid-based methods have gained popularity for moving interface problems.
 These methods, including the immersed boundary method (IBM) \cite{Peskin1977,Peskin2002,Taira2007}, the immersed interface method (IIM) \cite{Li1994,Li1997,Leveque1997,Li2001}, and the ghost fluid method (GFM) \cite{Fedkiw1999,Fedkiw1999a,Liu2000,Nguyen2001}, involve immersing the moving interface into a fixed background mesh, typically a Cartesian grid.
 This approach simplifies the algorithm and improves computational efficiency.